subvertnormality/mosaic/README.md

 3. **Copy Configuration Files**: Copy the device configuration files that you wish to use from `code > mosaic > lib > config` into the `data > mosaic > config` folder you just created.
 4. Once these steps are completed, Mosaic will automatically load the device configurations you've selected, and they will be available in the device picker on the channel page.

-This setup ensures that you can easily access and use your preferred stock devices within Mosaic.
+This allows you to easily access and use only your preferred devices within Mosaic.

 ##### Custom Devices

 Once you've copied the stock device configuration files into the `data > mosaic > config` folder, you can also personalize these configurations to better suit your setup.
 This is particularly useful for setting common defaults like the MIDI output device.

 You can customize Mosaic to perfectly align with your studio setup by configuring it to work seamlessly with your specific devices.
 If your device is not included in the standard configuration, create a .json file named after your device in the `dust > mosaic > config` folder.
-Populate this file using a [device config template](#device-config-template) that matches your device’s MIDI specifications.
+Populate this file using a [device config template](#device-config-template) customised to match your device’s MIDI specifications.

 ##### Mods and Software Devices